Cybernetics: From the Great Chain to the Sociopticon

 Ubi ratio regnat, anima silet where optimization reigns, the soul falls silent.

-The ethical, technical, and philosophical dilemmas Norbert Wiener warned us of in the 1940s are the default settings of today’s digital world.
+The dilemmas Wiener warned us of in the 1940s are no longer warnings, they are the default settings of our digital world.

 Wiener’s Warnings